-KOSHISH is affiliated with, Social Welfare Council under Ministry of Women, Children and Social Welfare (Affiliation No. 25676) and registered in District Administration Office, Kathmandu (Registration No. 086/065) in 2008.
+KOSHISH is affiliated with the Social Welfare Council under the Ministry of Women, Children and Social Welfare (Affiliation No. 25676) and registered in District Administration Office, Kathmandu (Registration No. 086/065) in 2008.
 Since 2008, advocacy for inclusion and dignity of persons with and who are at risk of mental health conditions and psychosocial disability has been at the forefront of KOSHISH’s goals.

-“KOSHISH’s purpose and relevancy is in order to ensure persons with psychosocial disabilities are able to live independently with inherent dignity and being included in the community on equal basis as others”
+“KOSHISH’s purpose and relevance is to ensure persons with psychosocial disabilities are able to live independently with inherent dignity and that they are included in the community on equal basis as others”

 KOSHISH seeks to ensure dignified life for people with psychosocial issues through improving and implementing policies and legislation and expanding community-based mental health and psychosocial support.